GitTools/GitVersion/README.md

 Our builds are getting more complex and as we're moving towards scm structure with a lot of fine grained repos we need to take a convention based approach for our assembly versioning.

-This also have the added benefit of forcing us to follow our branching stragegy on all repos since the build breaks if we don't.
+This also have the added benefit of forcing us to follow our branching strategy on all repositories since the build breaks if we don't.

 ### Assumptions: